 Worms are great for your garden soil and there are lots of ways you can grow them in your home garden.
 Adding mulch to the top of your soil is one of the best ways to grow worms in your garden naturally.
 Just place a leaf mulch mix layer on top of the soil.
 Adding compost to your soil will also attract worms.

-Here are the easy steps to grow worms in your garden.
+Here are 5 easy steps to grow worms in your garden.

-- Add a rich layer of compost to your soil to feed and grow worms.
+- Add a thin layer of food scraps to feed the worms.

 - Keep your soil moist.